New BCM2837 Record

 Today a package from BerryBase1 arrived.
 Last week I orderd some Compute Modules (a CM3 Lite2 and a CM3+ Lite3) together with a Waveshare IO Board4 for them.

-Like I said in an earlier blog, I wanted to test some possible point for voltmods on the Compute Modules.
+Like I wrote in an earlier article, I wanted to test some possible point for voltmods on the Compute Modules.
 Just in case you need them…

 HWBOT Prime Benchmark

 I looked at HWBOT Prime what was the current record and my personal highscore.
 It was 3788.55 pps vs. 2853.22 pps.

 With 100 MHz less my score was beaten by around 33% and at first I had now idea why.